Resistance Bands vs. Weights

-The fitness and wellness world is constantly growing and evolving with the introduction of new fitness trends from barre exercise to one of the latest crazes, TRX suspension training.
-Newcomer on the scene this year are resistance bands.
-Some fitness enthusiasts swear by these versatile, elastic bands while others are a little hesitant to drop their dumbbells.
-Those that are left unsure ask the question, “which is better?”
+The fitness and wellness world evolves with the introduction of new fitness trends.
+Recent trends include barre exercise, suspension training, and resistance bands.
+Fitness enthusiasts swear by these versatile, elastic bands.
+Others are a little hesitant to drop their dumbbells.
+This leaves the question, “which is better?”
 Here’s a look at what each of these muscle-building tools offer.

 Resistance Bands: Gravity Defying Fitness

-Resistance bands are not as new as we think- these handy, rubber bands have actually been used in rehabilitation centers for decades but are only recently gaining popularity as fitness tools.
-Colorful and stretchy, bands such as Black Mountain and Stroops, come in many styles, attached to handles and other ergonomic features which allow for versatility and ease-of-use.
+Resistance bands are not as new as we think.
+These handy, rubber bands have been used in rehabilitation centers for decades.
+However, they are only recently gaining popularity as fitness tools.
+Colorful and stretchy, products such as Zogics Loop & Fit Pro Bands and Stroops come in many styles.
+They are attached to handles and other ergonomic features which allow for versatility and ease-of-use.
 What makes them popular?

-- Free Motion: Resistance bands are one of few which defy gravity in allowing the body to expand its range of motion.
+- Free Motion: Resistance bands defy gravity in allowing the body to expand its range of motion.

-- Flexible Workouts: With the ability to be stretched from different angles, bands allow lateral and horizontal movement, going against natural forces, and utilizing muscles that are normally hard to target.
+- Flexible Workouts: With the ability to be stretched from different angles, bands allow lateral and horizontal movement.
+This goes against natural forces and utilizes hard-to-target muscles.

 - Varying Resistance: As the range of motion increases, bands stretch to create the resistance needed to build muscle.
 The longer the band is stretched, the more resistance provided.

-- Economic: Resistance bands are cheaper than other fitness equipments, and available to purchase alone, or as part of a set.
+- Economic: Resistance bands are cheaper than other fitness equipment.
+You can purchase alone or as a set.

-- No Gym Membership Required: Because you can take your resistance bands anywhere, wherever you are becomes your gym!
+- No Gym Membership Required: You can take your resistance bands anywhere.
+Wherever you are, becomes your gym.

-- Hard to Monitor Success: While many resistance band users report improvements in muscle strength and tone, there is no actual mean to easily quantify gains.
+- Hard to Monitor Success: Many resistance band users report improvements in muscle strength and tone.
+However, there is no actual mean to quantify gains.

-- Limit on Muscle Growth: While increasing stretch allows for increasing resistance, all resistance bands have a limit which when reached, will begin to have diminishing effects on muscle development.
+- Limit on Muscle Growth: Increasing stretch allows for increasing resistance.
+But all resistance bands have a limit which when reached, will begin to have diminishing effects on muscle development.

-- Wear and Tear: Especially when used incorrectly, resistance bands can be easily damaged and torn.
+- Wear and Tear: Especially when used incorrectly, resistance bands can be damaged and torn.

 Free Weights: Lift With Gravity

-Free weights come in many forms: dumbbells, barbells, kettlebells, medicine balls and more, deriving the name “free” from its lack of attachment to any other device.
-Over time, these fitness tools have proven to increase muscle growth and development, improve bone density, and aid in fat loss.
+Free weights come in many forms.
+This includes dumbbells, barbells, kettlebells, medicine balls, and more.
+They derive the name “free” from its lack of attachment to any other device.
+Over time, these fitness tools and accessories have proven to increase muscle growth and development.
+Free weights also improve bone density and aid in fat loss.
 The most effective free weight exercises involve a vertical range of motion, working hand in hand with gravity to create resistance in muscle building.
 What has made free weights stand the test of time?

-- Versatile Workouts: Free weights can be used to target many major muscles in a variety of different exercises which optimize muscle gain.
+- Versatile Workouts: Free weights can be used to target many major muscles in a variety of different exercises.
+This can optimize muscle gain.

 - Increasing Resistance Options: As muscles develop, free weights with increasing weights can be used to elevate resistance.
 This also allows users to track success and muscle growth.